jehmal/opencode/packages/opencode/CONTINUATION_PROMPT_TEMPLATE.md

 4. Include all arrays and complex data as formatted text, not JSON
 5. Make it searchable with good keywords and consistent formatting

-This approach guarantees your memories store successfully on the first attempt while maintaining all the rich context and relationships needed for effective reflexive learning.
+This approach guarantees your memories store successfuly on the first attempt while maintaining all the rich context and relationships needed for effective reflexive learning.